 Another one of my focuses has been on working with faculty from medical schools, nursing schools, and other healthcare training programs to explore options for including disability-related experiences in healthcare training curricula.
 Since 2007, I've been working with others to build a national consortium of health care faculty who share this interest.
-That group has formalized as the "Alliance for Disability in Health Care Education, Inc.," and I am a member of the Board of Directors and past President of that organization.
+That group has formalized as the "Alliance for Disability in Health Care Education, Inc.," and I am a member of the Board of Trustees and was founding President of that organization.
 (The Alliance is officially a 501c3 public charity, so donations are tax deductible!!!)

-I have also been involved in research on behavior and cognition in persons with Lesch-Nyhan disease, a rare genetic disorder with a very unusual behavioral phenotype.
+I have also been involved in research on behavior and cognition in persons with Lesch-Nyhan disease, a rare genetic disorder with a very unusual behavioral phenotype, and I've done some work using agent-based computer modeling to explore "Schelling's Checkerboard" theory of segregation and its implications for community-based group homes for people with disabilities.

 Prior to my current work, in the early 90's I worked in the mental health field as Vice-President for Research for a large provider of residential services for persons with serious and persistent mental illness.

 Funding has included a Mary E. Switzer Rehabilitation Research Merit Fellowship from the National Institute on Disability and Rehabilitation Research (NIDRR, U.S. Department of Education), a NIDRR field-initiated project grant to develop multimedia modules to train medical students in skills to work with patients who have developmental disabilities, a grant from the New Jersey Council on Developmental Disabilities, various small foundation grants, and recently a project evaluation component of a Matheny project funded by the New Jersey Health Initiatives program of the Robert Wood Johnson Foundation.
 Currently, I am Principal Investigator on a grant from the National Endowment for the Arts to study psychosocial impact of participation in the fine arts for persons with developmental disabilities.

 In addition to my role at Matheny, I'm on the faculty of the Department of Psychiatry, Rutgers New Jersey Medical School and I have taught undergraduate and graduate level psychology and research methods courses at Rutgers University, Centenary College, and Montclair State University on an adjunct basis.